 Sakiori (rag weaving)

 Saokiori is a recycled fabric.
-It is woven using cotton fibres or fibres taken from the bark of wisteria and Japanese lime as warp, and strips of old clothes or other textile as weft.
+It is woven using cotton fibres or fibres taken from the bark of wisteria and Japanese lime as warp, and strips of old clothes or other textiles, as weft.
 Sakiori cloths are water resistant and so, they were often used for work clothes.
-The beautiful, multi-coloured appearance and soft texture of Sakiori have been drawing attention.
-Recently, sakiori materials are being transformed into art crafts, including gorgeous tapestries similar to paintings, and a large variety of folk crafts, including bags, tablecloths, accessories, and so on.
+The beautiful, multi-coloured appearance and soft texture of Sakiori have recently gained it attention, and the material is being transformed into artistic crafts, including gorgeous tapestries similar to paintings, and a large variety of folk crafts, including bags, tablecloths, accessories, and so on.